nglthu/OOP_References/Practice_week3.md

 ### Code 2 : Exercises on [Book](https://nglthu.github.io/Books/java/BruceEckel_Thinking_in_Java_4th_Edition.pdf)
-1. All Exercises (e.g. Exercises 3, 4, 5...) on Access Control, from page 145
+1. Exercise 17 on Polymorphism, page 216
-2. All Exercises on Initialization and Cleanup, from page 107
+2. Build abastract calss and extended classes, Abstract class,  in UML, page 220
 3. All Exercises on Reusing Classess, from page 165
 4. All Exercises on Polymorphism, from page 193
-5. All Exercises on Interfaces, from page 219
+5. Exercise 21 on Interfaces, page 258 (nested class)

    All exercises should be organised as class and commit under the main/java/com/mycompany/app with their name such as:
    InterfacesExercise1.java